thi-ng/umbrella/packages/wasm-api-schedule/README.md

 ## About

-Delayed & scheduled function execution (via setTimeout() etc.) for hybrid WASM apps
+Delayed & scheduled function execution (via setTimeout() etc.) for hybrid WASM apps.
+This is a support package for [@thi.ng/wasm-api](https://github.com/thi-ng/umbrella/tree/develop/packages/wasm-api).

 The package provides a WASM bridge API and abstraction for scheduling function calls via: